tech-acs/chimera-docs/docs/developer/Core concepts.md

 # Core concepts

-## Sources
+## Data sources
-What we usually refer to as a source in the context of a dashboard is the data source, which usually originates from a census or survey questionnaire.
-In case of CSPro, each CAPI app or questionnaire will have its own database where the responses (cases) received from the field are stored.
+What we usually refer to as a data source in the context of this app is the database, which usually originates from a census or survey questionnaire.
+In case of CSPro, each CAPI app or questionnaire will have its own database where the interviews (cases) received from the field are stored.

-We also use the source concept to store other related metadata such as the exercise start and end dates, exercise name etc. It is a crucial and core concept in our dashboard implementation.
+We also use the data source concept to store other related metadata such as the exercise start and end dates, exercise name etc. It is a crucial and core concept in our dashboard implementation.
 It is also sometimes referred to as a questionnaire.
-In general, please consider source and questionnaire as interchangeable terms.
+In general, please consider data source and questionnaire as interchangeable terms.

 ![Questionnaires](/img/developer/questionnaires.png)

 ## Summary cards
-Summary cards are what we use to display the high level status of a questionnaire or field data collection exercise (census/survey).
-They are displayed on the home page and show various high level stats such as total number of cases collected, the exercise start and end dates etc.
+Summary cards are what we use to display the high level status of a data source or field data collection exercise (census/survey).
+They are displayed on the home page and show various high level stats such as total number of interviews collected, the exercise start and end dates etc.

-Each summary card can also contain various scorecards that display stats from within the data itself and you can have multiple summary cards on the home page.
+Each summary card can also contain various scorecards that display stats from within the data itself, and you can have multiple summary cards on the home page.

+The summary cards can also contain featured indicators.
+These are normal indicators that have been selected to be displayed here because of their perceived importance.

 ![Summary cards](/img/developer/summary-card.png)